Keto Diet: A Beginner's Guide

 Robert Coleman Atkins

-So, the keto diet has come a long way—from a medical solution for epilepsy to a popular lifestyle choice for many looking to enhance their health and wellness [1].
+So, the keto diet has come a long way, from a medical solution for epilepsy to a popular lifestyle choice for many looking to enhance their health and wellness.

-How Does the Keto Diet Work?
+Understanding the Keto Diet

 A 3D illustration of a green question mark, symbolizing inquiries about the workings of the Keto diet.